mattwarren/mattwarren.github.io/_posts/2017-05-19-Adding-a-new-Bytecode-Instruction-to-the-CLR.md

 **Note**: all the changes I made are [available in one-place on GitHub](https://github.com/dotnet/coreclr/compare/master...mattwarren:newOpCode) if you'd rather look at them like that.

-Once this chance was done `ilasm` will successfully assembly the test code file `HelloWorld.il` that contains `TestMattOpCodeMethod(..)` as shown above:
+Once this change was done `ilasm` will successfully assembly the test code file `HelloWorld.il` that contains `TestMattOpCodeMethod(..)` as shown above:

 ```
 λ ilasm /EXE /OUTPUT=HelloWorld.exe -NOLOGO HelloWorld.il